perusio/xorg-synaptics-led-support/README.md

 [wiki](http://tjworld.net/wiki/Linux/Ubuntu/Kernel/BuildDebianDKMSPackages)
 that elaborates on how to do that.

-## Logcheck ignore rules for server profiles
+## Logcheck ignore rules for all profiles

 If you're paranoid like me you run [`logcheck`](http://logcheck.org/) with a server profile there may appear issues of synchronization of